caiosba/master-project/README.md

 * src: the project code
 * old: old stuff, not used anymore (like VRML, ARToolKit, etc.)

+We have some submodules.
+So, run `git submodule update --init` in order to get them.

 In order to run the system:

 * Copy the *.rules files to /etc/udev/rules.d, restart the udev service and connect the glasses to the computer... check if a /dev/wrap920AR device was created